Winnipeg / James Armstrong Richardson International Airport

 VFR

-Winnipeg / James Armstrong Richardson International Airport is currently reporting visual flight rules (VFR) conditions with clear skies.
+Winnipeg / James Armstrong Richardson International Airport is currently reporting visual flight rules (VFR) conditions with scattered clouds at 6,800 feet and 15 SM visibility.

 Wind Analysis